MatheusNeumannSilva/MatheusNeumannSilva/README.md

 ## 👋 About Me

 Hello!
-I'm Matheus Neumann Silva, a 17-year-old web developer from Brazil.
+I'm <strong>Matheus Neumann Silva</strong>, a 17-year-old web developer from Brazil.
 I focus on building real projects and turning ideas into functional applications, always aiming to improve code quality, organization, and problem-solving skills.
 I enjoy working on interactive interfaces and practical solutions, constantly refining my approach through hands-on development.
 I'm also interested in Artificial Intelligence and how it can be integrated into real-world applications in the future.